via-profit/ui-kit/packages/ui-kit/docs/theming/README.md

   colors: {
     accentPrimary: '#66b13d', // <-- Color definition in the base theme
     accentPrimaryContrast: '#FFFFFF', // <-- Color definition in the base theme
-    myColorPrimary: 'red', // <-- Color definition for the extended theme
+    mainSidebar: 'red', // <-- Color definition for the extended theme
-    myColorSecondary: 'blue', // <-- Color definition for the extended theme },
+    mainSidebarContrast: 'blue', // <-- Color definition for the extended theme },
-  zIndex: {
-    myModalDialog: 9, // <-- Z-index definition for the extended theme },
 });
 ```